khanlab/hippunfold/docs/contributing/references.md

 # References

 Thank you for using HippUnfold.
-Conisder contributing your own data to [HippoMaps](https://hippomaps.readthedocs.io/en/latest/), or using it in your own analyses!
+Consider contributing your own data to [HippoMaps](https://hippomaps.readthedocs.io/en/latest/), or using it in your own analyses!

 ### HippUnfold methods paper